VisionEval/VisionEval/sources/Getting-Started.md

 source("VisionEval.R")
 ```

+## Getting Started

+This section should explain:

+1. Where to find the tutorials for each model (docs/models/ModelName/tutorial).
+1. How to run the sample models.
+1. How to duplicate a sample model so you can make local changes.
+1. How to configure alternate scenarios based on your local model copy
+1. How to run alternate scenarios
+1. How to summarize performance measures for a single model run
+1. How to summarize performance measures for multiple scenarios
+1. How to export the data from a model run so you can examine it with other tools
+1. How to export data from multiple scenarios

 ### Debugging and Customizing VisionEval

 If you are comfortable with using R, you can debug and customize VisionEval either by retrieving